modware-org/docs/README.md

 ### Alternative way

-May be You are using in Your organisation many different solution may be one cloud based,
+May be You are using in Your organisation many different solution, may be one cloud based.

 How old are these technologies, what can be after 10 years?

 If You are creating serious software for long term, the perspective is very important.

-That's why API Foundation is not creating new tool, just using the old school tools in beauty way, because the quality is for us very important and we expect long-term but not a popular solution for today!
+That's why API Foundation is not creating new tool, just using the old school tools in beauty way, because
+the quality is for us very important and we expect long-term but not a popular solution for today!

 The roles are clear:

 #### Simplicity
 + Make it simple such is possible!
 #### Transparent